amfoss/cms/README.md

 [![Contributors][contributors-badge]][contributors]

-amFOSS Club Management System (CMS) is django-based web-app which lays framework for the amfoss website, the amfoss webapp, and the amfoss app.
+Club Management System (CMS) is django-based web-app which lays framework for the amfoss website, the amfoss webapp, and the amfoss app.

 ## :minidisc: [Installation Instructions](https://github.com/amfoss/cms/wiki/Installation)